karolbystrek/Chubby/README.md

 # Chubby - Own Programming Language

 An object-oriented programming language with its own compiler and Integrated Development Environment (IDE), developed for the *Compiler Theory and Compilers* university course.
-This project has transitioned from an initial Java-based implementation to a fully Python-based toolset.
+Chybby is designed as an accessible tool for individuals learning fundamental programming concepts.

 ---